Work With Me

 And the advice itself?
 Some of it is genuinely good.
 A lot of it is someone trying to get you to buy their course.
 Some of it is just flat-out wrong (looking at you, every diet fad ever).
 The hard part isn't finding advice: it's figuring out which of the 500 contradicting opinions actually applies to your specific life, situation, and brain.

 That's what I do.
-My coaching is built on hundreds of hours of real human sessions, ICF certification, a Harvard Ed.M., and research-backed frameworks, not a ring light and a good thumbnail.
+My coaching is built on hundreds of hours of real human sessions, ICF certification, a Harvard Ed.M., and research-backed frameworks, not a ring light and a good thumbnail (but those definitely help, and I do love a good ring light).
 Every conversation is tailored to you: your goals, your blind spots, your specific flavor of stuck.
 I also keep my slots limited, because I actually want to be present when we talk, not burned out and half-distracted.
 You get my full attention, and a process designed to help you move forward in ways a viral video genuinely can't.

 What if coaching doesn't work?